hbz/swib18-workshop/README.md

 #### Load the virtual machine into VirtualBox

-Download the 7z-archived virtual machine from [http://labs.lobid.org/download/](http://labs.lobid.org/download/).
-The size of the packed file is 2.4 GB, unpacked it's 7.5 GB (so make sure you have got around at least 10 GB free space).
-To decompress the archive you need the [7z archiver](https://www.7-zip.org/download.html).
+Download the 7z-archived (or zipped) virtual machine from [http://labs.lobid.org/download/](http://labs.lobid.org/download/).
+The size of the packed file is 2.4 GB (3 GB for the zip), unpacked it's 7.5 GB (so make sure you have got around at least 10 GB free space).
+To decompress the 7z-archived file you need the [7z archiver](https://www.7-zip.org/download.html).

 Installation on Debian-based Linux: